Huawei tightens grip on China smartphones with record 42% share in third quarter: Canalys

 “Huawei opened a huge gap between itself and other vendors,” said Nicole Peng, Canalys vice president of mobility.
 “Its dominant position gives Huawei a lot of power to negotiate with the supply chain and to increase its wallet share within channel partners.”

-Huawei’s growth came at the expense of main rivals Oppo, Vivo, Xiaomi and Apple, which together accounted for 50% of the market in the third quarter, down from 64% a year earlier.
+Huawei’s growth came at the expense of main rivals Oppo, Vivo, Xiaomi (1810.HK) and Apple (AAPL.O), which together accounted for 50% of the market in the third quarter, down from 64% a year earlier.

 The third quarter sales also mark Apple’s weakest quarter in China for five years, said Peng.